How to trade forex

 Building a trading plan is particularly important if you’re new to the markets.
 A trading plan helps take the emotion out of your decision making, as well as providing some structure for when you open and close your positions.
 You might also want to consider employing a forex trading strategy, which governs how you find opportunity in the market.

-Once you have chosen a particular forex trading strategy, it’s time to apply it.
+Once you have determined your forex trading strategy, it’s time to apply it.
 Use your favoured technical analysis tools on the markets you want to trade and decide what your first trade should be.

 Even if you want to be a purely technical trader, you should also pay attention to any developments that look likely to cause volatility.
 Upcoming economic announcements, for instance, might well reverberate across the forex markets – something your technical analysis might not consider.